I Love the '70s (American TV series)

-I Love the '70s is a decade nostalgia television mini-series and the second installment of the I Love the... series produced by VH1.
+I Love the '70s is a 1970s nostalgia television miniseries and the second installment of the I Love... series produced by VH1.
 The series is based on a BBC series of the same name.
 It examines the pop culture of the 1970s, using footage from the era, along with "Where Are They Now?" interviews with celebrities from the decade.
 Additionally, the show features comedians poking fun at the kitschiness of what was popular.
 The first episode of the series, I Love 1970, premiered on August 18, and concluded with the final episode of the series, I Love 1979, on August 22, 2003.
 A sequel, I Love the '70s: Volume 2, appeared in the United States on VH1 beginning on July 10, 2006.